USF-HII/usf-hii.github.io/pages/hii-hpc/purpose.md

 ### Is HII-HPC right for me?

-High Performance Computing has:
+High Performance Computing has a:

-- A negative trade-off by adding more complexity.
+- Negative trade-off adding more complexity.
-- A positive trade-off by providing the possibility of solving problems that would otherwise never be achieved in reasonable time.
+- Positive trade-off providing the possibility of solving problems that would otherwise never be achieved in reasonable time.

 The HII-HPC may be right for you if you fit any of these criteria: